Minimum Safety & Hygiene Standards for Pet Grooming Salons in India

 Store in a clean, closed container.

 Heat control standard: Clipper burn is preventable.
-Rotate blades, check temperature frequently, and never push speed over safety.
+Rotate blades, check temperature frequently, and never prioritize speed over safety.

 Combs, Brushes & Scissors (Between Pets)